How to measure Share of Voice? A guide for beginners to Share of Voice

 - Language breakdown of the mentions

 ...for you and your competitors.
 You can also go through the Mention Statistics report of any competitor and see their key social listening insights.

-In addition to social listening analytics, you can also check out customer feedback by going through the mentions of your competitors.
+In addition to social listening analytics, you can also check out customer feedback by going through the mentions of your competitors (collecting the Voice of their clients).
 If you're interested in their weak spots, use filters to see only negative mentions.
 This way you'll be able to tap into their customers' complaints, realize how your offer can respond to them, and even promote your brand right from Awario by engaging with unhappy customers on social media.